titon/toolkit/docs/en/components/type-ahead.md

 ## Usage ##

 A type ahead (also known as an autocomplete) attempts to predict and suggest a list of items based on the current input from a user.
+The data used to generate suggestions can be packaged in multiple ways, as well as be sorted and grouped.

 A type ahead component must be initialized on an input field, so that key press events can be monitored.